 • An A3 or A2 drawing board (this is optional)

 For specific requirements please speak to a tutor who will be happy to advise you.

 THERE ARE TWO WAYS TO STUDY: ONLINE OR IN-STUDIO

 Everyone is different.
 If you can study for 10-12 hours per week you can complete the course in 10 months.
 If you have more time to spare then you can complete your Diploma more quickly.
 Most students complete the course in 6-12 months.
-Due to funding criteria, funded or subsidised students are allowed 12 months to complete their course.
-Non-funded students are expected to complete within 24 months.
+Students are expected to complete the course within 12 months.

 Please Note: If you opt for Home Study you will not be required to attend the Academy at any point throughtout the course.